Cydilon/Project_Cyclist/README.md

 # Project_Cyclist
-This is the case study from the Google data analysis professional qualification certificate.
+This is the capstone project from the Google data analysis professional qualification certificate!